Reversalzzz/Full-patch-NL5/README.md

 Step 3.
 Go to "C:\Program Files\Locktime Software\NetLimiter" and find the file "@Reversalz" now make that file a shotcut or pin it to your taskbar for ease of use.

 Step 4.
-Enjoy your NetLimiter <3 -Reversalz.
+Enjoy the patch! <3 -Reversalz.

 For more info on adding Hotkeys, making new Filters/Rules or trying to figure out what you can do with a NetLimiter there will be links here: